Arithmetic level raising on triple product of Shimura curves and Gross--Kudla--Schoen Diagonal cycles II: Bipartite Euler system: Introduction

-The present article is the natural continuation of \cite{Wang} where we verified one of the reciprocity laws.
-We will show below that the Gross-Schoen diagonal cycles on the triple product of Shimura curves satisfy all the reciprocity laws needed to form a Bipartite Euler system for the triple product motive of modular forms.
-However the Gross-Schoen diagonal cycles do not give a Bipartite Euler system in the strict sense of \cite{How} for quite obvious reasons.
-On the other hand, when the triple tensor product motive degenerates and we can project the diagonal cycle classe to its symmetric cube component, then they do form a Bipartite Euler system in the sense of \cite{How}.
+The present article completes what was started in \cite{Wang} where we verified one of the reciprocity laws (the first reciprocity law).
+We will show below that the Gross--Kudla--Schoen diagonal cycles and the Gross--Kudla periods on the triple product of Shimura curves satisfy all the reciprocity laws needed to form a bipartite Euler system for the triple product motive of modular forms.
+However these cycles do not give a bipartite Euler system in the strict sense of \cite{How} for obvious rank reasons.
+On the other hand, when we consider the symmetric cube component of the triple tensor product motive, then the image of these Gross--Kudla--Schoen diagonal cycles in the symmetric cube component do form a bipartite Euler system.
+Using this bipartite Euler system, we provide some evidence towards the rank one case of the Bloch--Kato conjecture for the symmetric cube motive of a modular form.
+A refinement of the method in this article should also be able to handle the more general case of the triple product motive of modular forms.
+We decide to treat this in another occasion where we also plan to extend the results here to an Iwasawa theoretic setting.

+Note that the Gross--Kudla--Schoen diagonal cycle is also studied extensively using the $p$-adic method.
+This was initiated in \cite{DR-1} and \cite{DR-2} where certain $p$-adic reciprocity laws in the style of Perrin-Riou are proved.
+The reciprocity laws in this article can be viewed as the counter part of those in \cite{DR-1} and \cite{DR-2} in the level raising situation.
+We will refer to \cite{BDRSV} and \cite{Ca-H} for further development and arithmetic applications in this direction.
+It also should be possible to combine the results in this article with the $p$-adic methods to prove interesting Iwasawa theoretic results as was done in \cite{BD}.
+In a parallel direction, Liu and Tian \cite{Liu-HZ}, \cite{Liu-cubic} and \cite{LT} have constructed the desired bipartite Euler system for the triple product motive realized on certain Hilbert modular threefold and in a recent breakthrough, Liu, Tian, Xiao, Zhang and Zhu have constructed a bipartite Euler system for the rankin-selberg motive of certain unitary groups in \cite{LTX, LTXZZ}.